joshuaskelly/wick/README.md

 [![Python 3.6](https://img.shields.io/badge/python-3.6-blue.svg)]() [![PyPI version](https://badge.fury.io/py/wick.svg)](https://pypi.python.org/pypi/wick) [![Build Status](https://travis-ci.org/joshuaskelly/twitch-observer.svg?branch=master)](https://travis-ci.org/joshuaskelly/twitch-observer)

-wick is a Python command line tool that generates file I/O source code for working with binary data.
+wick is a Python command line tool that automatically generates file I/O source code for working with binary data.

+## Why?
+I was working on a project that involved reverse engineering file formats and I found that most data structures tend to be composed of several simpler data structures.
+I also noticed that the simpler structures were all very boilerplate.
+So I created this tool to write the simple structures for me, and I can do the more interesting work of composing them into the larger structure.

+## Supported Target Languages
+- C#
+- Python

 ## Installation